renzjared/egg-roll/README.md

  * `egg_roll_basic.py` - The main entry point of the game.
 This is the script that is launched by the user to start the game.
 It initializes the game, processes user inputs, updates the game state, and displays the results.<br/>
  * **[Bonus]** `egg_roll.py` - Same as the above, but contains bonus feature implementations of the game (see **Bonus Points** section below).<br/>
- * `game_utils.py` - This script provides core game functionalities and algorithms, including functions for moving eggs, calculating egg positions, and checking game conditions.<br/>
+ * `game_utils.py` - Provides core game functionalities and algorithms, including functions for moving eggs, calculating egg positions, and checking game conditions.<br/>
- * `terminal_utils.py` - Contains utility functions for handling terminal operations such as clearing the screen, getting terminal dimensions, and text formatting.<br/>
+ * **[Bonus]** `terminal_utils.py` - Contains utility functions for handling terminal operations such as creating formattable tables, getting terminal dimensions, and text formatting.<br/>
  * **[Bonus]** `main_menu.py` - Manages the main menu screen, including the options displayed and handling user selections.<br/>
  * **[Bonus]** `leaderboard_utils.py` - Contains utility functions for reading and updating the leaderboards.<br/>